It's Time to Get It Right: Improving Analog Clock Reading and Clock-Hand Spatial Reasoning in Vision-Language Models: Experiments

 \subsection{Implementation Details}

 In the SFT stage, we adapt the model to the clock domain using LoRA~\cite{hu2022lora}.
 It is applied to all linear layers in both the vision tower and the language model, excluding the language model head and embedding layers.
 During SFT, the base model parameters remain frozen while only the adapter weights are updated.
 For the Swap-DPO stage, we continue applying LoRA-based fine-tuning to both the vision and language components of the model.
 We additionally adopt a differential learning-rate scheme to reflect the varying sensitivity of different modules during preference optimization.
 All experiments are conducted on a cluster of 8 NVIDIA A6000 GPUs, taking approximately 8 hours per full training run.
-We use the AdamW optimizer~\cite{loshchilov2019decoupledweightdecayregularization} with a cosine learning rate schedule, gradient checkpointing, and mixed-precision training (bfloat16 with TF32 enabled).
-Gradient accumulation is used to reach an effective batch size of 256 for both training stages.